Book 2, Chap. 2a: Money as Part of the General Stock of Society (the Cost of Maintaining the National Capital)

 - Since paper already circulates all domestic business, the gold and silver can be converted to a fund to circulate this new trade.

-33 If they employ it in purchasing foreign goods for home consumption, they may either:
+33 If they employ it in buying foreign goods for home consumption, they may either:

-- Purchase goods likely to be consumed by idle people who produce nothing, such as foreign wines, silks, etc. 34 This way:
+- Buy goods likely to be consumed by idle people who produce nothing, such as foreign wines, silks, etc. 34 This way: